tajmone/polygen-docs/docs-src/polygen-spec_EN.markdown

 Smith.
 Really a gentleman.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Bare in mind that **backslash** capitalization is active until the following generated terminal symbol is encountered, therefore any other atom (epsilon, concatenation or the capitalization operator itself) encountred in the meantime will act as usual.
+Bear in mind that **backslash** capitalization is active until the following generated terminal symbol is encountered, therefore any other atom (epsilon, concatenation or the capitalization operator itself) encountered in the meantime will act as usual.

 **EXAMPLE**